Garrett Cooper Player Props: Marlins vs. Phillies

-Garrett Cooper -- 3-for-4 with an RBI in his most recent game -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Aaron Nola on the hill, on April 11 at 6:40 PM ET.
+Garrett Cooper -- 0-for-4 in his most recent game -- will be in action for the Miami Marlins against the Philadelphia Phillies, with Zack Wheeler on the mound, on April 12 at 4:05 PM ET.

-In his last appearance, he had three hits (going 3-for-4 with an RBI) against the Phillies.
+He had a hitless showing in his most recent game (0-for-4) against the Phillies.

 Garrett Cooper Game Info & Props vs. the Phillies